 They forgot that this is what distinguishes the way an architect thinks from a quack.

 Design can be copied especially in school and so we lay emphasis on the process.
-Though also the process can be copied but it takes some level of genius to do so.
+Though the process can be copied it but takes some level of genius to do so.

 To successfully reproduce and defend a copied architectural design process is difficult.
 To successfully copy the process you must have a good understanding of it and that’s what we are looking for.

-The articulation and documentation of the design processes for students is essential for their development.
-Reason being that, it’s easier to monitor and redirect the process when it is laid out unlike when it is in the mind alone.
+The articulation and documentation of the design processes for students are essential for their development.
+The reason being that, it’s easier to monitor and redirect the process when it is laid out unlike when it is in the mind alone.